Travelling to Italy by car

 Reflective safety jackets also required in Italy

-Not only must the driver of the car, but each passenger wear a Hi Vis jacket when leaving the car due to breakdown, an accident, poor visibility or when you are stationary on the road at night.
-Safety vests (fluorescent yellow, orange or red and with retro-reflective lanes) must comply with the EN471 European standard and be kept within the cabin.
+Not only must the driver but also each passenger needs to wear a reflective safety jacket when leaving the car due to a breakdown, an accident, or with poor visibility when you are stationary on the road at night.
+Safety vests (fluorescent yellow, orange or red with retro-reflective lanes) must comply with the EN471 European standard and be kept within the cabin.

 A First aid kit is compulsory in most countries.